Power of Wind Project

 4-H plays a pivotal role in youth development and public education at the Minnesota State Fair.
 More than 7,000 4-H youth have the opportunity to interact with the public and educate fairgoers through 4-H exhibits, demonstrations, performances, and 4-H promotion.
 More info.

-- Identify the fundamental parts of a windmill, effect of design on performance, energy transfer from wind to usable mechanical energy.
+- Know the key parts of a windmill, effect of design on performance, energy transfer from wind to usable mechanical energy.

 - Observe and record visible effects of the wind and use the Beaufort Scale to estimate wind speed.